 - Active Noise Cancelling – These over-ear headphones offer active noise canceling.
 This helps block low frequencies.
 Something passive isolation usually has a hard time doing.

 - Awesome Case – The rock-hard case is a fantastic inclusion.
 Durable and rugged, it will protect your headphones between sessions.

-- Extensive Battery Life – Enjoy wireless connectivity with up to 20hrs of battery life.
-It also charges up quickly.
+- Extensive Battery Life – Enjoy wireless connectivity with up to 45hrs of battery life.
+It also features fast charging.

 - Not The Best For Travel – The ear cups fold flat but don’t collapse.
 There are more portable options out there.

-The AONIC 50 from Shure is a great pair of headphones with Bluetooth.
+The AONIC 50 Gen 2 from Shure is a great pair of headphones with Bluetooth.
 And unlike many wireless options, these offer a sound profile well suited to a studio environment.

 Punchy bass, warm mids, and clear highs produce an engaging sound profile.
 Even via Bluetooth, the performance is admirable.